Maximilian-Winter/Bite-Programming-Language/README.md

-Bite is a dynamic programming language.
+Bite is a dynamically typed programming language

-It uses Modules, Classes and Functions to separate the code.
+Bite uses Modules, Classes and Functions to separate the code.

-My idea was it to have a dynamically interpreted language in C# to support modding functionality and easy patching for the Unity Game Engine.
+Modules are the basic foundation of a program in Bite.
+Each program consists of at least one module.

+The code on the module level can contain functions, classes, objects and other variables.
+It can also create objects from classes, call functions and access objects.
+This is the place where the actual Bite program is written.
+You can import one module into another to access its declarations.

+Code on the module level will be executed in dependency order.

+Classes in Bite are an object-oriented way to separate Code into blueprints for objects and data structures.
+Classes can contain objects, other variables and functions.
+These functions and functions in general can also create objects from classes, call functions and access objects.

+Bite compiles to a bytecode that is run on a virtual machine.

+The reference virtual machine, BiteVM, is a stack-based virtual machine written in C#.

 # Features